GenericMappingTools/gmt/doc_modern/rst/source/grdmath.rst

-Holmes, S. A., and W. E. Featherstone, 2002, A unified approach to the Clenshaw summation and the recursive computation of very high degree and order normalised associated Legendre functions. *Journal of Geodesy*, 76, 279-299.
+Holmes, S. A., and W. E. Featherstone, 2002, A unified approach to the Clenshaw summation and the recursive computation of very high degree and order normalized associated Legendre functions. *Journal of Geodesy*, 76, 279-299.

 Press, W. H., S. A. Teukolsky, W. T. Vetterling, and B. P. Flannery,